-Requirement

-Water efficiency

-G2.
-Reasonable provision must be made by the installation of fittings and fixed appliances that use water efficiently for the prevention of undue consumption of water.

-Water efficiency of new dwellings

-17K.-(1) The potential consumption of wholesome water by persons occupying a dwelling to which this regulation applies must not exceed 125 litres per person per day, calculated in accordance with the methodology set out in the document "The Water Efficiency Calculator for New Dwellings".

-(2) This regulation applies to a dwelling which is-

-(a) erected; or

-(b) formed by a material change of use of a building within the meaning of regulation 5(a) or (b).

-Wholesome water consumption calculation

-20E.-(1) Where regulation 17K applies, the person carrying out the work must give the local authority a notice which specifies the potential consumption of wholesome water per person per day calculated in accordance with the methodology referred to in that regulation in relation to the completed dwelling.
+Limits on application Requirement Water efficiency G2.
+Reasonable provision must be made Requirement G2 applies only when by the installation of fittings and fixed a dwelling isappliances that use water efficiently erected; or (a) for the prevention of undue consumpformed by a material change of use (a) tion of water. of a building within the meaning of regulation 5(a) or (b).
+Water efficiency of new dwellings 36.-(1) The potential consumption of wholesome water by persons occupying a dwelling to which this regulation applies must not exceed 125 litres per person per day, calculated in accordance with the methodology set out in the document "The Water Efficiency Calculator for New Dwellings", published in September 2009 by the DCLG.
+(2).
+This regulation applies to a dwelling which is-(a) erected; or (b) formed by a material change of use of a building within the meaning of regulation 5(a) or (b).
+Wholesome water consumption calculation 37.-(1) Where regulation 36 applies, the person carrying out the work must give the local authority a notice which specifies the potential consumption of wholesome water per person per day calculated in accordance with the methodology referred to in that regulation in relation to the completed dwelling.

+Table continues on next page ▶

-(2) The notice shall be given to the local authority not later than five days after the work has been completed.
+The notice shall be given to the local

+authority not later than five days after

+the work has been completed.

-Building (Approved Inspectors) Regulations 2000
+Building (Approved Inspectors) Regulations 2010